My report on the coroner’s findings

 Conclusion

 Mr Cain’s conclusion that the evidence was insufficient to classify Elly’s death as homicide misapplied the Briginshaw Principle.
 The evidence is overwhelming, clear, and consistent, far exceeding the threshold required for serious allegations.
-A proper application of the law would have unequivocally determined that Elly Rose Warren’s death was a homicide, and the inquest failed to recognize this.
+A proper application of the law would have unequivocally determined that Elly Rose Warren’s death was a homicide, and the inquest failed to recognize this!

 Key Procedural Failings

-• Melbourne pathologist’s undetermined report relied on without reconciling contradictions.
+Melbourne pathologist’s undetermined report relied on without reconciling contradictions.

-• AFP did not pursue a Mutual Assistance Request (MAR).
+AFP did not pursue a Mutual Assistance Request (MAR).

-• Crime scene and autopsy photographs withheld from coroner and experts.
+Crime scene and autopsy photographs withheld from coroner and experts.

-• Witness management restricted critical testimony.
+Witness management restricted critical testimony.

-• Trace evidence lost or destroyed.
+Trace evidence lost or destroyed.

 Compelling Evidence of Homicide

-• High-density lung obstruction (Dr O’Donnell).
+High-density (BONE) with full lung obstruction (Dr O’Donnell).

-• Physical impossibility of accidental aspiration.
+Physical impossibility of accidental aspiration.

-• Ripped T-shirt and facial abrasions.
+Ripped T-shirt and facial abrasions prior death.

-• Body relocation confirmed by Mozambique police.
+Body relocation post-mortem confirmed by Mozambique police chief and official report.

 These facts satisfy Briginshaw and support the determination that Elly’s death was a homicide.